arbor-sim/arbor/doc/model_concepts.rst

 Similarly to `Connections`, Gap Junctions in Arbor are defined in two steps:

 1. **Gap junction site** instantiation on the cells: A gap junction is formed between two locations on two cells.
-   These locations need to be declared at the level of the cell.
+   These locations need to be declared on the :ref:`cell <modelcells>`.
 2. Gap Junction instantiation in the :ref:`recipe <modelrecipe>`: The **gap junction sites** are indexed using :cpp:type:`cell_member`, which identifies a specific instance (:cpp:type:`cell_member::index`) on a specific cell (:cpp:type:`cell_member::gid`).
-A gap junction is instantiated by providing 2 **gap junction sites'** *cell_members*, as well as a conductance in μS.
+A gap junction is instantiated by providing 2 **gap junction sites'** :cpp:type:`cell_member`, as well as a conductance in μS.
    In the recipe, each cell has access to all of the gap junctions where at least one :cpp:type:`cell_member::gid` refers to that cell.

-Arbor has Gap Junctions implemented only for cable_cells as of now.
+Arbor has Gap Junctions implemented only for cable cells as of now.